Git branching strategy

 - Changes must not be pushed directly to release candidate branches.
 Use branch protection to prevent developers from pushing.

-- Rebased code may be force pushed by Maintainers only when aligning divergent production code (see rebasing below).
-Rebasing a protected branch will require temporary rule changes.
+- Rebased code may be force pushed by Maintainers only when aligning divergent production code (see rebasing).
+Rebasing a protected branch will require temporary change of push rules.

 Change candidate